-This lovely small Italian inspired café is located next to the river Pegnitz and is THE place in town where locals meet.
+The lovely small Italian inspired Di Simo Caffè e Vini is located next to the river Pegnitz and is THE place in town where locals meet.
 As the café is situated at the foot of the bridge many people stand on top of the Karlsbrüke chatting and sipping on a glass of wine or aperol spritz.
 During the day it’s a coffee bar (also for breakfast and lunch) where they serve coffee made with the above mentioned Bergbrand coffee beans.

-This family run ramen and avocado food bar was literally packed with locals, which is always a good sign.
+Ramencado is a family run ramen and avocado food bar, which was literally packed with locals (always a good sign).
 The broth cooks daily about 6 to 8 hours to get the best (umami) taste.
 I was really happy with the vegetarian options like the 'veggie ramen' made with dashi- and soy broth and kimchi (sweet and sour pickled cabbage) with pomegranate seeds.

-We have stayed in one of the spacious apartments at this stylish hotel, with in the front one of the main shopping streets (Kaiserstrasse) and in the back the river Pegnitz.
+We have stayed in one of the spacious apartments the stylish Hotel das PAUL, with in the front one of the main shopping streets (Kaiserstrasse) and in the back the river Pegnitz.
 Our apartment had windows on both sides and we were lucky to have a balcony overlooking the river and the cozy ‘terrace’ of Di Simo Caffé which I mentioned before.
 The hotel also functions as a popular bar/restaurant, so in the morning you can order a very tasty breakfast (including the overnight stay) from their menu in the restaurant or on their terrace overlooking the river.

 To us the city of Nürnberg was the perfect place for a stop over because there is enough to see and of its charming looks and relaxed atmosphere.
 And it makes you journey towards (or from) your holiday destination much more interesting!